 Lev Manovich posits that new media and the World Wide Web are modular or layered in nature, similar to structural computer programming in that their distinct elements are combinative while retaining independence (2002, 31).
 Following from this idea, we've been prototypically exploring modularity's potential in the scholarly use of humanities databases via INKE's NewRadial environment.
 Whereas traditional scholarly communication obscures its modular aspects through narratively constructed illusions of finishedness and completeness, through work defined by production and consumption, the INKE NewRadial prototype--through its design and in the unique kinds of scholarly communication and exchange that it encourages—foregrounds, embraces and extends "playful making" opportunities in a dynamic environment.
 The modular nature of this prototype promotes a productive co-existence of networked and narrative approaches to digital scholarship.
 Such experiments are necessary in our transitional research climate, in which reading and writing practices are becoming increasingly mediated and augmented by digital platforms.
 We need to take full advantage of the ways that these platforms can help us to confront and explore the networked complexity of, and between, a multitude of narrative histories.
 However, since stories remain the primary means of understanding our world in a humanities context, visualizing multiple narrative pathways through emerging networks of humanities data also enables users to better comprehend these large-scale networks of information without losing perspective or meaning.

 Whereas networked understanding reveals clusters of associative relations, narrative understanding relies on assumptions and constructed pathways of temporal continuity and causality.
 While these logic patterns may appear to be opposed to one another, modularity has the potential to enable a constructive simultaneity of network and narrative perspectives.
 This opportunity is not something that is exclusively facilitated by the shift to digital platforms, however.
 One pre-digital model for the way that modularity can generate the contemplation of narrative networks and network narratives is Samuel Beckett's short story "Lessness."
 The 120 sentences of the piece, which are divided up into 24 paragraphs, suggest a sense of underlying structure through image and aurality but they are assembled entirely randomly.
 To create the short story text, Beckett composed each of the sentences and then drew little slips of paper out of a container to determine the order they would appear in.
-As a result, the version Beckett published represents only a fraction of the possible combinations, and the text can be reassembled into "8.3 x1081 possible orderings" (Haahr and Drew 2000) according to how the reader constructs the meaning of the text for themselves.
+As a result, the version Beckett published represents only a fraction of the possible combinations, and the text can be reassembled into "8.3 x possible orderings" (Haahr and Drew 2000) according to how the reader constructs the meaning of the text for themselves.
 Drawing on this potential, Elizabeth Drew and Mads Haahr created "Possible Lessnesses" (https://www.random.org/lessness) a website which generates all the different potential versions of "Lessness" one at a time for the user.
 What is notable about Beckett's piece is that while it is composed of modular components, the nodes that collectively comprise the network of the text are designed to be reconfigured into multiple narrative configurations.

 The different sentences which are the nodes of Beckett's piece are all thematically associated, existing in a multi-directional relationship with one another.
 "Lessness" is thus a possibility field full of potential meanings because its narrative structure is not pre-rendered.
 Instead, the modular nature of the nodes encourages the user to employ both linear and relational logic; readers are empowered to assemble single-direction patterns, constellating the already-networked material in specifically narrative ways.
 But no narrative pattern which the reader creates is ever authoritative or final.
 Each time "Possible Lessness" is refreshed, the modular nature which is obscured by the display of a single linear narrative pathway is revealed, enabling the user to produce different, and just as legitimate, narrative pathways in the relational "network" of the story.
 "Lessness" is therefore eternally a work in process; it can never be definitively "finished" because the building blocks are constantly being re-formed by each reader's individual experience.
 This esoteric literary experiment utilizes modularity to enable a rich, fluid environment in which networks and narratives co-exist, reminding us of the textile network or woven heart of textual narrative.